CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/Backend/installation.md

 4. install minio
 5. start docker with "docker compose up"

-On first run the backend server will create an superadmin user (username:admin, password:admin) and a default hub for the system.
-Change the admin password!!!
+On first run the backend server will create an superadmin user and a default hub for the system.
+Username and password for the superadmin are set in .env.
+Change the superadmin password!!!

 ```
 git clone https://github.com/CentriaUniversityOfAppliedSciences/DigiBioGasHub-backend.git